Form Element Types

 Heading

-This option allows you to add headings to your form.Heading fields.
+This option allows you to add headings to your form.Form fields for heading element details including label, size, and CSS classes.

 • Label: This is what will be displayed to form users